OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Database Schema
 Considering this will be a 'heavy write' data pipeline, with frequent updates to the database, and a low number of users (analysts, management users) querying results, we'll use a normalized snowflake schema design for this project.
 This is in contrast to a denormalized schema model, ensuring data integrity during frequent transactional operations.
 It will help maintain accuracy and consistency in the work order records.
-From the dataset The 'TIME_STAMP' column is not included in the analysis as it only shows the date that the data was exported from the Client's ERP to excel which is not relevant for our project.
+From the dataset, the 'TIME_STAMP' column is not included in the analysis as it only shows the date that the data was exported from the Client's ERP to excel which is not relevant for our project.

 ![Schema - WorkOrderModule DB](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/4.%20Database%20Schema/Schema%20-%20WorkOrderModule%20DB.png)